 Now, how to apply makeup to it:

-Step 2: While in your "natural, resting face," create a dark, V-shaped mark on the browbone.
+Step 2: While in your "natural, resting face," create a dark, V-shaped mark using the Corner Brush eye stamper on the brow bone.
 This will elongate the look of your eye and make it appear more open.

 Step 3: With your eye closed, use an angled brush to blend the dark color downward onto your mobile lid until it hits your lash line.